stat545ubc-2025/collaborative-project-group-18/TEAMWORK.md

 - Yvette (Reviewer: Xiaoxi)
 - Audrey (Reviewer: Yvette)

+We aim to submit our pull requests by 5pm, Monday September 15th, 2025.
 ### Communication

 We will communicate through a combination of **in-person** meetings and **remote** discussions.